libmir/dcompute/README.md

 ## About

-This project is a set of libraries designed to work with [ldc][1] to enable native execution of D on GPUs (and other more exotic targets of OpenCL such as FPGAs DSPs, hereafter just 'GPUs') on the OpenCL and CUDA runtimes.
+This project is a set of libraries designed to work with [LDC][1] to enable native execution of D on GPUs (and other more exotic targets of OpenCL such as FPGAs DSPs, hereafter just 'GPUs') on the OpenCL and CUDA runtimes.
+As DCompute depends on developments in LDC for the code generation, a relatively recent LDC is required:
+LDC-development 1.8.0 post [#2508](https://github.com/ldc-developers/ldc/pull/2508), release link: N/A.

 There are four main parts:
 * [std](https://github.com/libmir/dcompute/tree/master/source/dcompute/std): A library containing standard functionality for targetting GPUs and abstractions over the intrinsics of OpenCL and CUDA.